Matt Mendenhall has passed away at 61. This is his story.

-Born in Cincinnati, Ohio, on June 26, 1960, he grew up in a bodybuilding family.
-A football player and pole-vaulter, Mendenhall took up weight-training after a pole-vaulting injury.
+Born in Cincinnati, Ohio, on June 26, 1960, Matt Mendenhall grew up in a bodybuilding family.
+A football player and pole-vaulter, he took up weight-training after a pole-vaulting injury.
 Packing on muscle easily, in 1978 at 17, he entered and won the Mr. Ohio High School.
 Three titles followed: 1980 Teen Mr. Metropolitan, 1981 Mr. Cincinnati, and 1981 Buckeye Open.
 The latter was his final overall title.

-Then came a couple of NPC Nationals (1987 & 1988) when he was watery, placing 11th and 10th amongst heavies; and, when he vanished for three years afterward, people began writing him off as wasted potential.
-But he roared back in the 1991 Nationals at his heaviest bodyweight (255), nearly regaining his phenomenal physique, if still a tad smooth.
+Then came a couple of NPC Nationals (1987 & 1988) when Mendenhall was watery, placing 11th and 10th amongst heavies; and, when he vanished for three years afterward, people began writing him off as wasted potential.
+But he roared back in the 1991 Nationals at his heaviest bodyweight (255 lbs.), nearly regaining his phenomenal physique, if still a tad smooth.
 Unfortunately, it was the most loaded amateur class of all time.
 He beat Chris Cormier, Bob Cicherillo, and Edgar Fletcher (among others), but still placed fifth behind a murderer’s row of Kevin Levrone, Flex Wheeler, Paul DeMayo, and Ronnie Coleman!
 What’s a guy gotta do to make it to the pros?
 He was only 31, but that was his final contest.
-That same year, 31-year-old Lee Haney also competed in his final contest, winning his eighth Mr. Olympia.
+In sharp contrast, that same year, 31-year-old Lee Haney also competed in his final contest, winning his eighth Mr. Olympia.